 Roberta Rossum in The Sims 2 for PSP.
 Particularly when compared to other robots in the franchise, who tend more towards '50s sci-fi designs.

-The robot guards in the fourth world of Sly Cooper: Thieves In Time (And we use 'human' in the personality sense) are very human-like despite being skeletal wolf robots draped in ragged furs.
+The robot guards in the fourth world of Sly Cooper: Thieves in Time are very human-like (in the personality sense) despite being skeletal wolf robots draped in ragged furs.
 While eavesdropping on them, you learn that they have kids which they take to the beach, they feel pain, they have names, have company picnics and play carnival games, and even have a sense of humor.
 In fact, this is in stark contrast to the otherMooks in the game who seem far more robotic despite being living creatures.